CoderHam/data-512-final-project/README.md

 While I intend keep an open mind during the study there are a few **Research Questions** I wish to answer:

 1. Education and Income
-    1. Is there is a correlation between the number of youth not attending school youth and the level of income?
+    1. Is there is a correlation between the number of youth attending school and the level of income?
 Focus on verifying the claim:

-    **"Children living in a rural environment are twice as likely to be out of school than urban children.
+    **"Children living in a low income countries are twice as likely to be out of school than those children in high income countries.
 Additionally, children from the wealthiest 20% of the population are 4 times more likely to be in school than the poorest 20%."**[5]

     2. What factors contribute to the lack of students enrolled in schools.
 2. Government's role in Education